 Some of Rupen’s publications include:

-God that the Poor Seek: Conversion, Context and the World of the Vulnerable, Leicester: Langham Global Library, (due to be published by the end of 2021)
+God that the Poor Seek: Conversion, Context and the World of the Vulnerable, Leicester: Langham Global Library, 2022.

 The Poor and Poverty in the Religions, (co-authored and co-edited with Dr. William Brackney), Santa Barbara, CA: Praeger (ABC-CLIO), 2018.